 - His or her overall health and medical history

 - How sick he or she is

 - How well your child can handle specific medicines, procedures, or therapies

 - How long the condition is expected to last

 - Your opinion or preference

-If left untreated, the diarrhea from cholera can cause severe dehydration.
-That can
+If left untreated, diarrhea from cholera can cause severe dehydration.
+That can lead

-One of the best ways to prevent cholera is to wash your hands often.
+One of the best ways to prevent cholera is to wash your child's hands often.

 If you are traveling in an area where cholera is common, only use water that has been

 boiled or chemically disinfected for: